tdignan87/traceVMS/README.md

 8. Image capturing
 - The ability to capture a image of the visitor via the device camera and store this into the database.

+9. Answer Questions
+- Once database is changed to SQL, set the ability to allow answers for questions to be strict or not.
+IF they are strict, then if selected they will not permit a user to access site.
+A report should be available showing the users details along with the questions and relevant answers.

 # Information Architecture